microsoft/FluidFramework/BREAKING.md

 ## Rename api-definitions package
 This package no longer houses interface definitions, but rather has the base class of all the shared objects in the runtime.
 Renaming:
   `@prague/api-definitions` -> `@prague/shared-object-common`

+## Rename IDistributedObjectServices
+Renaming for consistency with the rest of the runtime:
+  `IDistributedObjectServices` -> `ISharedObjectServices`